drobiu/quantum-project/README.md

 # Quantum Mastermind

-### An implementation of the Buhrmann quantum algorithm for solvind the Mastermind game.
+### An implementation of the Buhrmann quantum algorithm for solving the Mastermind game.

 Built using `qiskit` and compatible with the `quantuminspire` API simulators and quantum computers of the [Quantum Inspire](https://www.quantum-inspire.com/) platform by [QuTech](https://qutech.nl/).